metabolomicsworkbench/MetENPAppyter/README.md

 To be able to use python packages from system installation (global) too, In the virtual environment directory, edit the file pyvenv.cfg.
 Set the parameter include-system-site-packages = true, and save the file.
 The globally installed modules will appear the next time you activate (source venv/bin/activate) your environment.
 Do these: </br>
 (venv) [username@server MetENPAppyter]$ cd venv/; vi pyvenv.cfg  </br>
-# make the change as above </br>
+&#35; make the change as above </br>
 (venv) [username@server MetENPAppyter]$ cd ..; source venv/bin/activate </br>
 }</br>

-[username@server MetENPAppyter]$source venv/bin/activate
+[username@server MetENPAppyter]$source venv/bin/activate  </br>
-# to deactivate (so that you can use system python3): simple command: deactivate
+&#35; to deactivate (so that you can use system python3): simple command: deactivate</br>
-(venv) [username@server MetENPAppyter]$echo "git+git://github.com/Maayanlab/appyter.git" >> appyter_requirements.txt
+(venv) [username@server MetENPAppyter]$echo "git+git://github.com/Maayanlab/appyter.git" > appyter_requirements.txt </br>
-(venv) [username@server MetENPAppyter]$pip3 install -r appyter_requirements.txt
+(venv) [username@server MetENPAppyter]$pip3 install -r appyter_requirements.txt  </br>
-(venv) [username@server MetENPAppyter]$which jupyter
+(venv) [username@server MetENPAppyter]$which jupyter </br>
-# In the next step, I specify –prefix (so that metenp kernelspec will be installed in ${PWD}/venv/share/jupyter/kernels/ instead of ~/.local/share/jupyter/kernels/).
+&#35; In the next step, I specify –prefix (so that metenp kernelspec will be installed in ${PWD}/venv/share/jupyter/kernels/ instead of ~/.local/share/jupyter/kernels/).
 Note that share/jupyter/kernels gets added to path by the program.
-Thus, this step is slightly different from what is specified in Daniel Clarke’s video
+Thus, this step is slightly different from what is specified in Daniel Clarke’s video.</br>
-(venv) [username@server MetENPAppyter]$python -m ipykernel install --prefix=${PWD}/venv/ --name=MetENP
+(venv) [username@server MetENPAppyter]$python -m ipykernel install --prefix=${PWD}/venv/ --name=MetENP </br>
-# check:
+&#35; check: </br>
-(venv) [username@server MetENPAppyter]$ls -al venv/share/jupyter/kernels/
+(venv) [username@server MetENPAppyter]$ls -al venv/share/jupyter/kernels/ </br>
-# Since we use R code inside the notebook, we must install rpy2; make sure venv is active
+&#35; Since we use R code inside the notebook, we must install rpy2; make sure venv is active </br>
-# Test: make sure the venv python is being used:
+&#35; Test: make sure the venv python is being used: </br>
-(venv) [username@server MetENPAppyter]$which python3
+(venv) [username@server MetENPAppyter]$which python3 </br>
-##~/appyters/ MetENPAppyter/venv/bin/python3
+&#35;~/appyters/ MetENPAppyter/venv/bin/python3 </br>
-## rpy2 installation is not mentioned in Daniel Clarke’s video on appyter
+&#35; rpy2 installation is not mentioned in Daniel Clarke’s video on appyter.</br>
-(venv) [username@server MetENPAppyter]$pip3 install rpy2
+(venv) [username@server MetENPAppyter]$pip3 install rpy2 </br>
 Then things are ready: do: The ipynb file is located in the main folder MetENPAppyter, which will likely be /home/username/appyters/ MetENPAppyter if the folder structure suggested above was followed.
-In the command below, use the IP address of the machine on which MetENPAppyter is installed.
+In the command below, use the IP address of the machine on which MetENPAppyter is installed.</br>
-(venv) [username@server MetENPAppyter]$ appyter --profile=biojupies --host=123.249.124.012 --port=8080 MetENP_Appyter.ipynb
+(venv) [username@server MetENPAppyter]$ appyter --profile=biojupies --host=123.249.124.012 --port=8080 MetENP_Appyter.ipynb </br>
-Go to the web page listed (e.g., http:// 123.249.124.012:8080).
+Go to the web page listed (e.g., http:// 123.249.124.012:8080). </br>
 You are all set and ready to use the appyter.
-To make any edits to the ipynb file (do this only if you understand the appyter framework well), use jupyter command, e.g., (venv) [username@server MetENPAppyter]$jupyter notebook --ip=132.249.223.25 --port=8081 Go to the web page listed, and select the ipynb file from the listing to open/run.
+To make any edits to the ipynb file (do this only if you understand the appyter framework well), use jupyter command, e.g.,</br>
+(venv) [username@server MetENPAppyter]$jupyter notebook --ip=132.249.223.25 --port=8081</br>
+Go to the web page listed, and select the ipynb file from the listing to open/run.
 You may have to edit the paths used for .libPaths and the RData files korg.RData and ls_path.RData.
-Save after editing, and reload the appyter in the other browser window.
+Save after editing, and reload the appyter in the other browser window.</br>
-Strongly recommended: make a copy of the original ipynb file and edit the copied file after changing its name suitably.
+Strongly recommended: make a copy of the original ipynb file and edit the copied file after changing its name suitably.</br>